mazhaoxin/DnaHelper/README.md

 A tiny tool for Excel-DNA and SharpDevelop

 # Why
 [SharpDevelop](https://sourceforge.net/projects/sharpdevelop/) is a very nice IDE for unprofessional programmer.
-It is only 13.8 MB with Winform designer.
+It is only 13.8 MB with code hinting and Winform designer.

 [Excel-DNA](https://excel-dna.net/) is also a very nice addin.
-With it, I can use C# intead of old VB6.0 in Excel.
+With it, I can use C# instead of old VB6.0 in Excel.

-To make the conversion be easy to use, I make this script.
+To make the conversion be easy, I make this script.

 # How
 0. Change the `XLL_PATH` in the script to yours.